KentHaeger/SaveOurShip2/Changenotes.md

 - Fixed enemy boarding mechanoids not attacking player ship when thee are no exposed pawns/weapons
 - Fixed time update when travelling to a new planet
 - Fixed flipping double Torpedo Launchers (6x3) when flipping ship/wreck

+June 3 2025
+- Added support for unlocking all ships as starting ship options in submod.
+Nothing to use yet, wait for submod release.